Teen Car Accidents

 Parents may also be held liable under the family purpose doctrine if a teenager is at fault for the accident.
 Under this doctrine, when a car is provided for general use for family members or is provided for use to a negligent driver within the household, the head of the household is liable for the negligent driver’s damages.
 If you are trying to recover damages under the family purpose doctrine, you will need to prove that the head of the household provided the car to a negligent driver.

 When a teen is the victim of a serious car crash, the injuries may be devastating.
 In cases involving catastrophic harm, it may be necessary to seek damages for medical bills, out-of-pocket expenses, pain and suffering, and loss of enjoyment.
 When injuries are permanent, as with scarring and disfigurement, it may be necessary to determine how they will affect the teen for the rest of his or her lifetime.
 The individual teen’s characteristics may have an impact on the damages awarded.
 For example, juries may be inclined to believe that a young woman suffers substantially from a facial scar.
 Similarly, a very bright teenager who would have been likely to attend an elite university and pursue a lucrative career may be severely affected if a car accident leaves him or her with cognitive deficits.

 Seek Capable Legal Guidance after a Car Accident in Albuquerque

-Accident victims in the Albuquerque area can enlist a personal injury attorney at the Fine Law Firm to try to hold a teenage driver accountable for harming them.
+Accident victims in the Albuquerque area can enlist an Albuquerque personal injury attorney at the Fine Law Firm to try to hold a teenage driver accountable for harming them.
 Contact us via our online form or call us at (505) 243-4541 to arrange a consultation at no cost to you.
 We also assist accident victims in Rio Rancho and elsewhere in New Mexico.